sdoering01/big-numbers/README.md

 # Big Number Arithmetic (and possibly algorithms) in C

-This project is an implementation of big number arithmetic.
+This project is an implementation of *unsigned* big number arithmetic.
 Please note that this implementation is only an exploration of big number arithmetic.
 There are most likely more mature options for production use.

 Big Numbers should support the following operations: